-FRF386A: La littérature française du siècle des lumières l
+FRF386A: La littérature française du siècle des lumières I

+(Offered in 2003-2004 and every second year thereafter.)
 This course is intended for Second, Third and Fourth Year students in Arts.

 An introduction to French thought and literature of the 18th century: the Age of Reason.
 Works of the great authors of this period will be studied: Fontenelle, Fénelon, Montesquieu (Lettres persanes, De l'esprit des lois) and Diderot (Le neveu de Rameau, Encyclopédie).